 WHO IS POWER STREET THEATRE?

-PST was not founded to just be a theatre company- we were founded with a bigger purpose, founded to create meaningful change in the theatre world and within diverse communities.
-We believe theatre has the ability to transform lives, redefine spaces, preserve diverse stories, and mobilize people to gather from all walks of life.
+PST was founded to create meaningful change in the theatre world and within multicultural communities.
+We know access to the arts has the ability to transform lives, preserve our stories, and mobilize people towards positive action from all walks of life.

 Power Street is a member of The CultureTrust of Greater Philadelphia.
 We're so thankful to CultureWorks who provides a charitable home and affordable shared management resources for arts and heritage programs of diverse disciplines and cultural traditions.